cyberphone/doc/cbor-large-payloads/README.md

 # Demo: CBOR + Large attached file
-This repository shows how you can combine CBOR with large attached files without embedding the files in CBOR.
+This repository shows how you can combine CBOR with large files without embedding the files in CBOR.
 The primary goal is to use as little RAM as possible.

 Prerequisite: a CBOR decoder being able to read a CBOR object from an _input stream_, while leaving the remaing part of the stream _untouched_.
 Using the Java implementation of [CBOR::Core](https://www.ietf.org/archive/id/draft-rundgren-cbor-core-24.html), this works out of the box.